acgetchell/mundus-atrox/src/journals/fourth.md

 > "Where is Bojangle's spellbook?" asks *Wulrif*.

-> "I traded that to a necromancer named Tsernoth from the city of Iriaebor, let's see, more than a hundred years ago.
+> "I traded that to a Necromancer named Tsernoth from the city of Iriaebor, let's see, more than a hundred years ago.
 I do not know what happened to it after that."

-Agatha disappears.
+*Agatha* disappears.

-After some consultation, the party decides to head *South* to look at the *Old Owl Well*, a point of interest on the map.
+After some consultation, the party decides to head South to look at the *Old Owl Well*, a point of interest on the map.
 The ground gets steeper and the wind picks up.

 They encounter an old dwarf riding a horseless carriage.